TNA Today: iMPACT Xtra

+In November 2010, TNA launched the weekly iMPACT Xtra, which featured exclusive unseen footage from TNA iMPACT! that never aired on Spike.

-TNA Today Return
+TNA Today return

-On June 7, 2012 during the TNA Impact Wrestling post-show Jeremy Borash announced that TNA Today would return airing during the week having shows on Monday through Wednesday.
+On June 7, 2012, during the TNA Impact Wrestling post-show, Jeremy Borash announced that TNA Today would return airing during the week having shows on Monday through Wednesday.
 The show officially returned June 12, 2012.
-Guests that have appeared on TNA Today are Bobby Roode, Joseph Park, Austin Aries, Billy Corgan, Bob Ryder, Brooke Tessmacher, Madison Rayne, Al Snow, Robbie E, Mike Tenay, Jeff Hardy, & TNA President Dixie Carter.
+Guests that have appeared on TNA Today include Bobby Roode, Joseph Park, Austin Aries, Billy Corgan, Bob Ryder, Brooke Tessmacher, Madison Rayne, Al Snow, Robbie E, Mike Tenay, Jeff Hardy, and former TNA President Dixie Carter.

 Special features

 TNA Today commonly featured matches culled from Xplosion, as well as recaps of videos featured during the main TNA Impact! broadcasts.
-As of September 2007, TNA took a new approach, having Jeremy Borash approach ringside at the end of the show and pick up briefly where the show left off.
+In September 2007, TNA took a new approach, having Jeremy Borash approach ringside at the end of the show and pick up briefly where the show left off.
 While providing a new perspective, this did not really change much of the material of the show, as Borash's occasional attempts for immediate interviews were often ignored.
-Alternate locations for the hosting of the show included on-site appearances in towns hosting pay per views or fan festivals.
+Alternate locations for the hosting of the show included on-site appearances in towns hosting pay-per-view events or fan festivals.

-TNA Today also featured exclusives not available on mainstream television.
+TNA Today also featured exclusives that were not available on mainstream television.
 The most common feature was the revelation of new products and deals, such as upcoming merchandise (T-shirts, action figures, DVDs, etc.) and Don West's "Insane Deals".
-In addition, TNA Today offered interviews not available on any other show, which varies between established wrestlers (such as Frankie Kazarian), newcomers making their TNA debut (such as Talia Madison and Angel Williams), and even several exclusive appearances from TNA President Dixie Carter, who does not otherwise appear on TNA programming other than the occasional cameo in the crowd.
+In addition, TNA Today offered interviews not available on any other show, which varies between established wrestlers (such as Frankie Kazarian), newcomers making their TNA debut (such as Talia Madison and Angel Williams), and even several exclusive appearances from former TNA President Dixie Carter, who did not otherwise appear on TNA programming other than an occasional cameo appearance in the crowd.

 Following the establishment of the new TNA World Championships, TNA Today held a special feature in which management director Jim Cornette presented Kurt Angle, Team 3D, and Chris Sabin with the reworked versions of the TNA World Heavyweight Championship, TNA World Tag Team Championship, and TNA X Division Championship, respectively.
-On the 12/31 addition, live in Oshawa, Ontario, Jeremy Borash said that people in the TNA office are thinking about having a TNA PPV in Canada.
+On the 12/31 edition, live in Oshawa, Ontario, Jeremy Borash said that people in the TNA office were thinking about having a TNA PPV in Canada.